Modal verbs – permission, obligation, prohibition, necessity

 - He was allowed to receive visits.
 (NOT

-must / have to
+Must / have to

 Must and have to are used to express obligation.
-When we use must this usually means that the obligations comes from the speaker, it’s like a personal obligation, whereas have to normally means that the obligation is external.
+When we use must this usually means that the obligation comes from the speaker, it’s like a personal obligation, whereas have to normally means that the obligation is external.